Table of Contents

 Latissimus Dorsi Muscle

-The latissimus dorsi muscle is one of the largest back muscles.
+Latissimus dorsi is one of the largest back muscles.
 It has a very broad area of origin and a narrow insertion.
-It originates from the spinous processes of T7—L5, the dorsal part of the sacrum, the medial third of the iliac crest, 9th—12th rib, the thoracolumbar fascia and, in some people, also the inferior angle of the scapula.
+It originates from the spinous processes of T7–L5, the dorsal part of the sacrum, the medial 3rd of the iliac crest, the 9th–12th ribs, the thoracolumbar fascia and, in some people, the inferior angle of the scapula.

-It inserts into the crest of lesser tubercle of the humerus and acts on the torso and the upper arm.
-It has humeral functions as extensor, adductor, and internal rotator.
+It inserts into the crest of the lesser tubercle of the humerus and acts on the torso and the upper arm.
+It has humeral functions as an extensor, an adductor, and an internal rotator.

 The spinocostal muscles are located in the middle layer between the extrinsic musculature of the extremities and the intrinsic back musculature.

 They extend from the spinous processes of the vertebral bodies to the dorsal rib sections and act as auxiliary respiratory muscles of inspiration.
-They are innervated via the intercostal nerves, which originate in the ventral rami of the thoracic segments.
-They are also classed with the lateral torso wall or—especially in older medical literature—the primary thorax wall muscles.
-This group includes two muscles:
+They are innervated by the intercostal nerves, which originate in the ventral rami of the thoracic segments.
+They are also classed with the lateral torso wall or—especially in the older medical literature—the primary thorax wall muscles.
+This group includes 2 muscles:

-The serratus posterior superior muscle originates in the spinous processes of lower two cervical and upper two thoracic vertebrae C6—T2 and inserts into the costal angle of ribs 2—5.
-It is innervated by the ventral rami of the spinal nerves (T1—T4) and elevates the ribs, which makes it a synergist muscle of inspiration.
+Serratus posterior superior originates in the spinous processes of the lower 2 cervical and upper 2 thoracic vertebrae C6–T2 and inserts into the costal angle of ribs 2–5.
+It is innervated by the ventral rami of the spinal nerves (T1–T4) and elevates the ribs, which makes it a synergist muscle of inspiration.

-Originating from the spinous processes of lower two thoracic and upper two lumbar vertebrae T11—L2, the serratus posterior inferior muscle inserts into the lower edge of the 9th—12th rib.
-With active innervation by the ventral rami of the spinal nerves (T9—T12), serratus posterior inferior muscle depresses the ribs, which makes it a synergist muscle of expiration.
+Originating from the spinous processes of the lower 2 thoracic and upper 2 lumbar vertebrae T11–L2, serratus posterior inferior inserts into the lower edge of the 9th–12th ribs.
+With active innervation by the ventral rami of the spinal nerves (T9–T12), serratus posterior inferior depresses the ribs, which makes it a synergist muscle of expiration.

 The Modified Intercostal Musculature

 The modified intercostal musculature is a morphological extension of the intrinsic back musculature in the deeper layers.
-It serves as a connection between the rib homologs of two consecutive segments in the extra-thoracic area of the spinal column.
+It serves as a connection between the rib homologs of 2 consecutive segments in the extrathoracic area of the spinal column.
 Its movement function, however, is very limited and therefore cannot be compared with other skeletal muscles.
-What the intercostal muscles are to the thoracic spine, the following muscles are to the lumbar spine and the cervical spine:
+What the intercostal muscles are to the thoracic spine, the following muscles are to the lumbar and cervical spines:

-The intertransversaii muscles, as the name indicates, are present between adjacent transverse processes of vertebrae.
-These muscles are innervated by the ventral rami of spinal nerves and help in the lateral flexion of the spine.
+The intertransversarii muscles, as their name indicate, are present between adjacent transverse processes of the vertebrae.
+These muscles are innervated by the ventral rami of the spinal nerves and help in the lateral flexion of the spine.

-Originating from the transverse process of atlas (C1 vertebra), the rectus capitis lateralis muscle inserts into the basilar part of the occipital bone, lateral to the occipital condyle.
+Originating from the transverse process of the atlas (C1 vertebra), rectus capitis lateralis inserts into the basilar part of the occipital bone, lateral to the occipital condyle.
 It flexes the head laterally whenever it is actively innervated by the cervical plexus (ventral ramus C1).